thehackingverse/Injection-By-Verse/README.md

 # Injection-By-Verse
  ==> Injection by verse is the sql injection lab .
 In this lab you have do sql injection &amp; inject out the data &amp; do login in the account.
+ ## Difficulty Level :- Medium ;D

 ## How to download this lab
 1.GO to this google drive link :- https://drive.google.com/file/d/1ikiEARop4UPvzwnh3eI3qtrtqfz6QWmr/view?usp=sharing

 2.Now download the rar file by using above this link.

 ## Installation
 1. The rar file is protected with password for extarct them you have to enter the hackthobx as password to extract that rar file.
-2. Now After you will have one iso file , one window server file , vmware file & etc. Choose your interface
+2. Now After you will have one iso file , one window server file , vmware file & etc. Choose your interface & run your sql injection lab.

 ## Note
 ====>>> To run this sql injection first read readme.txt file before running this lab in your system.